duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Topic hashes
 - Raw data

-This table is used for tracking contract events and state changes on the arbitrum network.
+This table is used for tracking contract events and state changes on the Blast network.

 {% enddocs %}

 {% docs arbitrum_logs_decoded_doc %}

-The `arbitrum.logs_decoded` table contains a subset of decoded logs from the arbitrum blockchain dependent on submitted smart contracts and their ABIs.
+The `arbitrum.logs_decoded` table contains a subset of decoded logs from the Blast blockchain dependent on submitted smart contracts and their ABIs.
 It includes:

 - All fields from the `arbitrum.logs` table
 - Decoded event names and signature (topic0 of the log)